firedrakeproject/Irksome/demos/monodomain/demo_monodomain_FHN.py.rst

    \chi \left( C_m u_t + I_{ion}(u) \right) = \nabla \cdot \sigma \nabla u

-where :math:`u` is the membrane potential, :math:`\sigma` is the conductivity tensor, :math:`C_m` is the specific capacitance of the cell membrane, and :math:`\chi` is the surface area to volume ration.
+where :math:`u` is the membrane potential, :math:`\sigma` is the conductivity tensor, :math:`C_m` is the specific capacitance of the cell membrane, and :math:`\chi` is the surface area to volume ratio.
 The term :math:`I_{ion}` is current due to ionic flows through channels in the cell membranes, and may couple to a complicated reaction network.
 In our case, we take the relatively simple model due to Fitzhugh and Nagumo.
 Here, we have a separate concentration variable :math:`c` satisfying the reaction equation:

 .. math::